Sign In / Sign Out

 - Map and Locations

 Leonard joined the Cronkite School after 17 years as a reporter and editor for The Arizona Republic and azcentral.com, the state’s largest media organization.
 As a reporter, she covered a variety of beats, including criminal justice and local government.
-Her leadership roles included serving as assistant business editor and editor-in-chief of two business magazines, Arizona Woman and bizAZ.
+Her leadership roles included serving as state and county political editor, assistant business editor and editor-in-chief of two business magazines, Arizona Woman and bizAZ.

 Leonard also supervised reporting teams that covered city government, education and politics for the Republic.
 She helped launch several newsroom initiatives, including a Diversity Committee, an expansion to mobile platforms, and AZ Fact Check, a service that fact-checks statements by political leaders that was a finalist for the 2010 Gannett Innovator of the Year Award.